 And finally, a stop near the waterfront for some Turkish coffee.
 Neither of us are coffee drinkers, but we fell for the Turkish coffee’s strong roasted scent and bitter roasted, textured flavor.

-Of course, you don’t have to go on this tour to try these amazing foods.
+Of course, you don’t have to go on this tour to try this array of amazing food you must try in Istanbul.
 Just make a list for yourself of the things you want to try and ask locals where to find the best.
 There are a lot of English speakers in Istanbul, so it’s not difficult to get around.
-Istanbul Eats also has a handy book with lots of information on where and what to eat in Istabul.